jswiss/js-svelte-site/static/_posts/re-learning-css-part-1-grid-or-flexbox.md

 ---
 layout: blog
-title: 'Re-learning CSS Part 1: Grid or Flexbox'
+title: "Re-learning CSS Part 1: Grid or Flexbox for Layouts?"
 date: 2020-05-01T16:03:45.390Z
-headings: 'tutorial, learning, how to, how-to, css, html, web dev, web development, css-grid, grid, flexbox, layout, columns '
+headings: "tutorial, learning, how to, how-to, css, html, web dev, web development, css-grid, grid, flexbox, layout, columns "
 ---

 _TL;DR - CSS Grid and Flexbox are great.
 I use Grid for layouts and two-dimensional renderings, and Flexbox for one-dimensional renderings and components._